 About Keith Mitchell

 I grew up in rural New England surrounded by artists, scientists and craftspeople.
-This upbringing instilled a strong sense of self reliance, conservation and creativity in me.
-After apprenticing a celebrated master woodworker, working in the field and running my own business, I attended the Northwest School of Wooden Boat Building.
-There I added “builder of traditional wooden boats” to the list that includes: cabinetry, entrances, stairs, millwork and design.
+This upbringing instilled a strong sense of self-reliance, conservation and creativity in me.
+After apprenticing a celebrated master woodworker, working in the field and running my own business, I attended the Northwest School of Wooden Boat Building in the Pacific Northwest.
+There I added builder of traditional wooden boats to my list of expertise, which also includes cabinetry, entrances, stairs, millwork and design.

 I am committed to the preservation of wooden vessels of all types and the craftsmanship involved in their construction.

-I serve on the professional advisory committee for The Northwest School of Wooden Boatbuilding nwboatschool.org
+I serve on the professional advisory committee for The Northwest School of Wooden Boatbuilding,www.nwboatschool.org